 About this video.
-The Pan Maromba contributes polo donations as a catalyst for the marketing in Flea Positive, one our initiative, the couple who keeps soropositivo.Org there 15 years to get sustainability for this site.
+Panela Maromba contributes as a catalyst for donations for marketing at Brechó Positivo, an initiative of ours, the couple who have been HIV positive.Org for 15 years, to obtain sustainability for this site.

 About this video.
 The Pan Maromba Contributes polo marketing donations catalyst at the flea market, an our initiative, the couple que holds HIV.
 To give to Soropositivo.Org, the site que we`ve Been keeping during15 years, to obtain infor- sustainability for this site.

 [shopify product = http: //brecho-soropositive.myshopify.com/products/memory-kingston-ddr2-4gb-800mhz-pc2-6400-kit-2x2gb-for-processor-amd] | [shopify product = http: / /brecho-soropositivo.myshopify.com/products/lenco-de-seda] | [shopify product = http: //brecho-soropositive.myshopify.com/products/calca-jeans]